appsemble/appsemble/docs/03-guide/events.md

-For example, using an API that returns a text file containing data in an arbitrary format: Pass it to a block called `txt-to-json` to convert this data to JSON, then pass it to a block called `sum` which aggregates the data by adding them together, then finally send it to the `report` block to display the data.
+For example, using an API that returns a text file containing data in an arbitrary format: Pass it to a block called `txt-to-json` to convert this data to JSON, then pass it to a block called `sum` which aggregates the data by adding it, then finally send it to the `report` block to display the data.

 ```mermaid
 graph LR